-On January 1, 2020, Dr. Tony Allen became the 12th President of historically Black Delaware State University in its 129-year history.
-The son of a father who never completed the 11th grade and a mother who raised him as a single parent, he was the first in his family to attend college.
-Allen attended the University of Delaware, earning a Bachelor of Arts degree in Political Science in 1993, followed by a 1998 Master’s Degree in Public Administration from Baruch University and a PhD in Public Policy and Administration from the University of Delaware’s Joseph R. Biden Jr. School of Public Policy and Administration in 2001.
+On January 1, 2020, Dr. Antoine J. (Tony) Allen Sr. became the 12th President of historically Black Delaware State University in its 129-year history.
+The son of a Lamar Allen, Jr., who never completed the 11th grade and a mother who raised him as a single parent, he was the first in his family to attend college.
+Allen graduated from William Penn High School in New Castle, Delaware in 1988 and then the University of Delaware, earning a Bachelor of Arts degree in Political Science in 1993, followed by a 1998 Master’s Degree in Public Administration from Baruch University and a PhD in Public Policy and Administration from the University of Delaware’s Joseph R. Biden Jr. School of Public Policy and Administration in 2001.
 His dissertation Devolution and Intergovernmental Decision-Making: The Delaware Welfare Reform Experience focused on how power in the state was shifting from the state level to local authorities and how that impacted lives in the state’s African American community.

 Dr. Allen’s dissertation signaled the beginning of his career as public policy expert and educational reformer.
 In 2002 he wrote a study of gun violence in Delaware for the Urban League.
 He later collaborated with Dr. Leland Ware of Delaware State to write The Geography of Discrimination: Hyper-segregation, Isolation and Fragmentation within the Black Community.
 That work won him the 2003 Whitney M. Young Award for Advancing Racial Equality.